vale981/archiso-bcachefs/readme.md

 ### Through Docker
 > I have not tested this yet.
+On other distros than arch.

  * make sure you have `docker` installed
  * run `./docker-setup.sh`